tradingstrategy-ai/docs/source/glossary.rst

         Forward fill is often employed when missing data is considered to be missing at random (MAR), meaning the missingness is not related to the actual value.
 It can be a useful technique when the missing data points are intermittent or occur sporadically.

         However, it is important to note that forward fill may not always be appropriate or suitable for all datasets or analysis scenarios.
 It assumes that the missing values should be carried forward, which may not be accurate or appropriate in all cases.
 Researchers should carefully consider the nature of the data and the implications of using forward fill before applying it.
+The opposite of forward fill is backward fill.

         Alternative methods for handling missing data include backward fill (carrying the next observed value backward) or more sophisticated imputation techniques that estimate missing values based on statistical methods or predictive models.
 The choice of method depends on the specific characteristics of the dataset and the objectives of the analysis.